exoscale/terms/dpa.markdown

 1. "**Agreement**" means this Data Processing Addendum and all Schedules;

+2. “**Company Data**” means any data (including but not limited to any software application) stored by Company on the cloud infrastructure provided by Processor, including all text, pictures, sound, video, and log files and all documentation (printed or electronic).

-2. "**Company Personal Data**" means any Personal Data related to the Company or Company's customers or employees processed in connection with the Principal Agreements;
+3. "**Company Personal Data**" means any Personal Data related to the Company or Company's customers or employees processed in connection with the Principal Agreements;

-3. "**Contracted Processor**" means a Subprocessor;
+4. "**Contracted Processor**" means a Subprocessor;

-4. "**Data Protection Laws**" means EU Data Protection Laws and, to the extent applicable, the data protection or privacy laws of any other country;
+5. "**Data Protection Laws**" means EU Data Protection Laws and, to the extent applicable, the data protection or privacy laws of any other country;

-5. "**EEA**" means the European Economic Area;
+6. "**EEA**" means the European Economic Area;

-6. "**EU Data Protection Laws**" means EU Directive 95/46/EC, as transposed into domestic legislation of each Member State, and as amended, replaced, or superseded from time to time, including by the GDPR and laws implementing or supplementing the GDPR;
+7. "**EU Data Protection Laws**" means EU Directive 95/46/EC, as transposed into domestic legislation of each Member State, and as amended, replaced, or superseded from time to time, including by the GDPR and laws implementing or supplementing the GDPR;

-7. "**GDPR**" means EU General Data Protection Regulation 2016/679;
+8. "**GDPR**" means EU General Data Protection Regulation 2016/679;

-8. "**FADP**" means Federal Act on Data Protection of the 25th of September 2020 (FADP; RS 235.1)
+9. "**FADP**" means Federal Act on Data Protection of the 25th of September 2020 (FADP; RS 235.1)

-9. "**Data Transfer**" means a transfer of Company Personal Data from Controller to the Processor or a Contracted Processor; or an onward transfer of Company Personal Data from the Processor to a Contracted Processor, or between two establishments of Processor or Contracted Processor;
+10. "**Data Transfer**" means a transfer of Company Personal Data from Controller to the Processor or a Contracted Processor; or an onward transfer of Company Personal Data from the Processor to a Contracted Processor, or between two establishments of Processor or Contracted Processor;

-10. "**Services**" means online services provided by the Processor, as described at Exoscale's Website, consumed by Company excluding third Party services available from the Exoscale's Marketplace.
+11. "**Services**" means online services provided by the Processor, as described at Exoscale's Website, consumed by Company excluding third Party services available from the Exoscale's Marketplace.
 The purpose is the provision of the Services initiated by Company;

-11. "**Subprocessor**" means any person appointed by or on behalf of Processor to process Personal Data on behalf of Controller in connection with the Agreement.
+12. "**Subprocessor**" means any person appointed by or on behalf of Processor to process Personal Data on behalf of Controller in connection with the Agreement.